 1. Oerla TAC Knives OLK-039B | 8.66- inch

-The Oerla TAC OLK-039B is high quality and capable tactical or hunting knife.
+The Oerla TAC OLK-039B is a high quality and capable tactical or hunting knife.
 This knife is ideal for those looking for a high-quality tactical size blade without breaking the bank with a unique design.
 The Oerla TAC brand is popular among EDC knife users, outdoors people, law enforcement officers, and fire rescue professionals.

 Related Article: 13 Best Pocket Knife Options